 For Those Who CANNOT Use N-95 Masks

-Including those with facial hair and those who fail fit testing: please contact the Materials Management department at 415-353-1837 (Parnassus) or 415-476-1116 (Mission Bay) to obtain a PAPR prior to Gad/call shifts.
+Including those with facial hair precluding fit testing and those who otherwise fail fit testing: please contact the Materials Management department at 415-353-1837 (Parnassus) or 415-476-1116 (Mission Bay) to obtain a PAPR prior to Gad/call shifts.
 Training for PAPR use is available online via the UC Learning Center “PAPR training video” (log in and search for “PAPR”).